March 5, 2024 •David Blauzvern

 High Payroll Companies

-An employee-owned business earns a portion of its allotted deductions when the firm makes contributions to their ESOP plan.
+An employee-owned business earns a portion of its allotted deductions when the firm makes contributions to its ESOP plan.
 Contributions are limited to 25% of the company’s annual ESOP-eligible payroll.
 So, if the firm in question has an $8 million annual W-2 payroll, it can make a $2 million non-cash contribution to the plan and earn $2 million in annual deductions.
 In other words, the higher the payroll, the faster a company can utilize its overall tax benefits.

 Asset-Heavy Companies

-Latent tax liabilities can significantly impact the sale of a trucking, real estate, or equipment-intensive company to a third-party.
+Latent tax liabilities can significantly impact the sale of a trucking, real estate, or equipment-intensive company to a third party.
 Asset-heavy firms typically utilize accelerated depreciation to lower their annual income tax burdens.
 In a typical asset sale, the difference between the market value and the depreciated cost of these assets is taxed at ordinary income rates.
 This is known as depreciation recapture.

 An ESOP deal is a stock sale, not an asset sale.
 As a result, a properly crafted transaction will not trigger depreciation recapture.
 That can meaningfully enhance a selling shareholder’s post-tax sale proceeds.